momokrono/mandelbrot_cuda_sfml/README.md

 ### compile
-be sure to have sfml installed, then just `make`, the output will be called `mandelbrot`
+be sure to have sfml installed, then just `make`, the output will be called `mandelbrot` if on supported hardware, with `nvcc` installed, just `make cuda`, the output will be `mandelbrot_cuda` in this case

 ### colors
-by default the color palette used is an approximation of the one used in Ultra Fractal, if you want to change the palette just modify the vector containing the colors and re-compile with `make`
+by default the color palette used is an approximation of the one used in Ultra Fractal, if you want to change the palette just modify the vector containing the colors and re-compile with `make` or `make cuda`